foundry-rs/starknet-foundry/docs/src/appendix/forge.md

 ## `--cores`, `<NUM_CORES>`

-Number of cores to use for parallel execution.
+Number of cores to use for test execution.

 ## `-h`, `--help`